DioCar84/A-Taste-of-Lisbon/README.md

       - ### Users

-        The users app is where all the code for resgistering users and building user profiles can be found.
+        The users app is where all the code for registering users and building user profiles can be found.
 User information is defined here, such as what fields should make up a user profile.
-This is where the functionality is storred for users to be able to edit their profiles, add a profile image, change their password, etc...
-The login and logout functionalities are also defined here, as well as, certain privelages which are granted to staff members only, restricting non-staff users from accessing this content.
+This is where the functionality is stored for users to be able to edit their profiles, add a profile image, change their password, etc...
+The login and logout functionalities are also defined here, as well as, certain privileges which are granted to staff members only, restricting non-staff users from accessing this content.

   - ## Static

     The static folder is where the JavaScript and CSS files can be found.
-There are both linked to the base html template defined in the main project and then re used throught the app templates through inheritance of the base template.
+There are both linked to the base html template defined in the main project and then re used throughout the app templates through inheritance of the base template.

   - ## Documentation

     This folder contains most of the documentation related to the whole project.
 The 5 planes of UX design can be found here with their respective supporting images and content.
 There is also a features folder contained images related to the features that were implemented for this project.
-Finally, there is a tests folder, which holds all the supporting images vor the various tests and validations that were performed.
+Finally, there is a tests folder, which holds all the supporting images for the various tests and validations that were performed.

 # **TESTING**